What is Coronavirus?

 - Mask usage is of limited value – it will protect others if you have symptoms but less likely to protect the mask wearer.
 Wearing a mask is uncomfortable and you will be more likely to touch your face to adjust it, paradoxically increasing risk.
 The medically approved FFP3 mask is for medical worker usage only and is in very short supply.
 You should NOT buy or hoard these masks.

-Self-isolation applies for 14 days also applies to all those who live in your household.
+Self-isolation applies for 7 days and also applies to all those who live in your household for 14 days.

 If you are asked to self-isolate, then sleep in a separate room from the rest of the family members and confine yourself as much as possible to your room.
 Clean surfaces in toilets etc vigorously to avoid cross-contamination.